hermes atlas

 # Manually refresh cached Cursor usage

-tokscale cursor sync
+tokscale cursor sync --json

 # Switch active account (controls which account syncs to cursor-cache/usage.csv)